-A parent or guardian must be at the bus stop for all kindergarten, 1st and 2nd grade students.
+A parent or guardian must be at the bus stop for all kindergarten students.
 If no familiar adult is present, the student will be brought back to school or, if no one is available, to the Westport Police Station.
 The parent will have to make arrangements to have the student picked up.
 A parent may be charged a fee or lose bus privileges for 3 days after a child has been returned 3 or more times to school.
-All other students will be dropped off at their assigned bus stops.

 Video surveillance may occur on district school buses.
 Video recordings may become part of a student's educational record or a staff member's personnel record.
-The district shall comply with all applicable state and federal laws related to record maintenance and retention
+The district shall comply with all applicable state and federal laws related to record maintenance and retention.